Concepts

 -

-They are used to improve performance by keeping virtual machines that frequently communicate together on the same server, thus reducing network latency.
-Affinity rules are particularly useful in scenarios where performance is critical, such as databases or applications requiring fast inter-server communication. -
+Affinity Rules: These rules ensure that certain virtual machines run on the same physical host.
+They are used to improve performance by keeping frequently communicating virtual machines together on the same server to reduce network latency.
+Affinity rules are useful in scenarios where performance is critical, such as with databases or applications that require fast inter-server communication.

-They are essential for availability and resilience—for example, to prevent all critical machines from being affected in the event of a single host failure.
-Anti-affinity rules are crucial for high-availability applications, such as in production environments where fault tolerance is a priority.
+Anti-Affinity Rules: Conversely, these rules ensure that certain virtual machines do not run on the same physical host.
+They are important for availability and resilience, for example, to prevent critical machines from being affected simultaneously in the event of a single server failure.
+Anti-affinity rules are crucial for applications requiring high availability, such as in production environments where fault tolerance is a priority.
+For example, you do not want your two Active Directories to be on the same hypervisor.

-After an initial hot copy of all active storage to the standby site, only write operations are pushed at regular intervals to the dormant site.
+After an initial hot copy of all active storage to the standby site, only writes are pushed at regular intervals to the standby site.
+This interval depends on the write volume (from every hour to every 24 hours).

 | SLA | Description |